BIGJRA/BIGJRA.github.io/reborn.md

 |Heal Bell      |4 Green Shards |
 |Bug Bite       |3 Red Shards   |

-None of these are mindblowing in general but some of them can be useful for certain strategies.
-As usual, these are pay once, redeem forever so you can always come back to relearn them.
+None of these are mindblowing, but some of them can be useful for certain strategies.
+As usual, these are pay once, relearn forever.

-The guy to the right is selling random stuff
+The guy to the right is selling random stuff:

 **Seventh Street Right Wares Shop**